 I make onsite buttons at craft fairs and tradeshows; can I download the Build-a-Button application?

-You cannot download Build-a-Button 5.0 to your hard drive but you can use it on desktops, laptops, tablets and mobile devices with an internet connection.
+You cannot download Build-a-Button to your hard drive but you can use it on desktops, laptops and tablets with an internet connection.

 I cannot open a PDF file.